vert-x/vert-x.github.io/docs_md/core_manual_java.md

 As was described in the [main manual](manual.html#verticle), a verticle is the execution unit of Vert.x.

-To recap, Vert.x is a container which executed packages of code called Verticles, and it ensures that the code in the verticle is never executed concurrently by more than one thread.
+To recap, Vert.x is a container which executes packages of code called Verticles, and it ensures that the code in the verticle is never executed concurrently by more than one thread.
 You can write your verticles in any of the languages that Vert.x supports, and Vert.x supports running many verticle instances concurrently in the same Vert.x instance.

 All the code you write in a Vert.x application runs inside a Verticle instance.